Physiotherapy Waterloo

 When injuries occur your muscles become weak due to disuse or injured tissue.
 This can be from a sudden traumatic injury or even a gradual repetitive stress injury like postural problems.
 As people slouch forward the muscles in the front of their body tighten and shorten, while the muscles on the back of their body lengthen and become weaker.
 This is called Upper Crossed syndrome and is effectively treated with proper supervised corrective exercises as well as treatment.

-Physiotherapy, or physical therapy, is a health care profession which assists people to restore, maintain and maximize their strength, function, movement, and overall well-being.
+Physiotherapy, or physical therapy, is a healthcare profession that assists people to restore, maintain, and maximize their strength, function, movement, and overall well-being.

-physiotherapyYour physiotherapist, will use his advanced knowledge of how the body works and moves to perform a detailed assessment to diagnose your condition and look for any contributing factors to your symptoms.
+One of our friendly physiotherapists will use their advanced knowledge of how the body works and moves to perform a detailed assessment to diagnose your condition and look for any contributing factors to your symptoms.
 The techniques used by your physiotherapist are selected based on the combination of factors found in the assessment.
 Each treatment technique creates its own physiological effect in the body including:

 Orthopedic Rehabilitation